DIY eGPU 101: How to Build an External GPU by Yourself in 2023

 7. Launch your new external GPU (eGPU)

-Engaging in the manual DIY eGPU process is worth it in the end because you get the exact power and performance you want and can afford.
+Engaging in the manual DIY eGPU process is worth it because you get the power and performance you want and can afford.

-Then finally, check if all your components (GPU+PSU+Enclosure) are compatible with each other so you don’t waste money and time buying the wrong components.
+Then finally, check if all your components (GPU+PSU+Enclosure) are compatible so you don’t waste money and time buying the wrong components.